 groups to accomplish mental health, wellness, education, and career goals.”

 Greetings and Welcome!

 We have exceptional programs here at the University of Northern Iowa offering innovative and cutting edge opportunities to our students.
+Students in the counseling program can emphasize their study in either Clinical Mental Health Counseling or School Counseling.
 Our graduate programs in Clinical Mental Health Counseling and School Counseling have been nationally CACREP accredited since 1990.

-Our training clinic was recently renovated and expanded to a state of the art facility.
+- Our training clinic was recently renovated and expanded to a state of the art facility.
 We have 6 counseling rooms and one group room all with camera and taping options with interactive technology in the central classroom.

 Counseling Programs Coordinator